MobAI-Hackathon/Starter/README.md

 #### `GameRoomManager`
 - Manages the creation, joining, and synchronization of game rooms.
-- Handles user sessions, drawing data, and real-time updates.
+- Handles user sessions, drawing data, and real-time updates in Firebase.

 #### `GameRoom`
 - A model representing a game room, including room ID, participants, and drawing data.